-The history of Nepal has been influenced by its position in the Himalaya and its two neighbours, modern day India and Tibet.
+The history of Nepal has been influenced by its position in the Himalaya and its two neighbors, modern-day India and Tibet.
 It is a multiethnic, multiracial, multicultural, multireligious, and multilingual country.
 The most spoken language of Nepal is Nepali followed by other various national languages.
 Nepal had experienced a struggle for democracy at times in the 20th century and early 21st century.
-During the 1990s and until 2008, the country was in a civil strife.
+During the 1990s and until 2008, the country was in civil strife.
 A peace treaty was signed in 2006 and elections were held in the same year.
-In a historical vote for the election of the constituent assembly, Nepalese parliament voted to oust the monarchy in June 2006.
-Nepal became a federal republic and was formally renamed the Federal Democratic Republic of Nepal ending the 200 year old Shah dynasty.
+In a historical vote for the election of the constituent assembly, the Nepalese parliament voted to oust the monarchy in June 2006.
+Nepal became a federal republic and was formally renamed the Federal Democratic Republic of Nepal ending the 200-year-old Shah dynasty.

 People of Nepal

 As Nepal is composed of three different regions so the habitat of people living there differs with the region.
-Nepal covers about 80 ethnics groups and 123 languages even though not a single drop of blood has ever been shed in Nepal in the name of religious and ethnic riot.
-There is a saying in Nepal Athiti devo bhawa which means the guests are equivalent to god.
-The Nepalese people admire their guests as god.
-The hospitality of Nepalese people allures the visitors to visit Nepal time and again.
+Nepal covers about 80 ethnics groups and 123 languages even though not a single drop of blood has ever been shed in Nepal in the name of the religious and ethnic riot.
+There is a saying in Nepal Atithi Devo bhava which means the guests are equivalent to god.
+The Nepalese people admire their guests as a god.
+The hospitality of the Nepalese people allures visitors to visit Nepal time and again.

 Sherpas, Dolpas, Lopas, Baragaonlis and Manangis come under Northern Himalayan People.

-The Terai People includes Tharus, Darai, Kumhal, Majhi and migrants from India.
+The Terai People include Tharus, Darai, Kumhal, Majhi and migrants from India.

 Communication in Nepal

-Nepal has done a rapid development in the field of communication in recent years.
-Nepal Telecom is the prime body in Nepal that distributes PSTN lines, mobile phones and internet.
+Nepal has done rapid development in the field of communication in recent years.
+Nepal Telecom is the prime body in Nepal that distributes PSTN lines, mobile phones and the internet.

 Telephone and Mobile Phones:

-Telephone are available in almost most part of Nepal.
-There are many private companies that provides mobile services and SIM cards are easily available for the authorized outlets.
-You need to fill up the form with personal detail before purchasing a SIM card.
-There might be some network issue in some areas of Nepal but satellite phone are available in most of the region.
+Telephones are available in almost most parts of Nepal.
+There are many private companies that provide mobile services and SIM cards are easily available for the authorized outlets.
+You need to fill-up the form with personal detail before purchasing a SIM card.
+There might be some network issues in some areas of Nepal but satellite phones are available in most of the regions.

 There are many internet service providers in Kathmandu and other cities of Nepal.
-They provide with high speed internet service to easily access the internet.
-You can also access internet from 2G and 3G connection on your mobile device.
+They provide high-speed internet service to easily access the internet.
+You can also access the internet from 2G and 3G connection on your mobile device.